ksheersaagr/Kalman_Filters/README.md

 ## Kalman filter is used in localization in which a robot locates itself by moving through an unknown environment by performing a cycle of sensing/predicting and moving in that environment or world.

-Autonomous Vehicles are an active field of research in which such algorithm are used where an agent predicts and move across the environemnt by judging the uncertanity in an environment.
+Autonomous Vehicles are an active field of research in which such algorithm are used where an agent predicts and move across the environment by judging the uncertanity in an environment.
 Such algorithms are solely based on the Baye's rule.

 ## How to run: